brikteknologier/etikett/README.md

 # Etikett

-Unstyled tag entry component built upon backbone.
+An unstyled tag entry component built upon backbone.
+It is different to other tag components in that it is completely unstyled by default, and heavily opinionated.

 ## Usage